1. Help Center

 Costs

 The purchase price of an expense is used to calculate the cost.
-All expenses lodged against the project are factored into the cost equation.
+All expenses logged against the project are factored into the cost equation.
 That means an expense that isn't billed to the customer will impact the margin achieved for the project.

 • Cost of non-billable expenses: The costs of all expenses that are marked as non-billable.